RaajRemesh/arser/readme.md

-# vas ist das
+# Arser

-ohh yeah.
+A type-safe commandline arguments parser written in TypeScript.
+Arser uses a decorator/model-tree approach to specifying your CLI, by default.

-Look in package.json under scripts.
-You can define your own, there.
+Customization is possible through method references and overrides.

 ## Terminology

 ### Action
 An action specified without dashes on the commandline.
-The "pull" in "git pull," for example, is an action.
+The "clone" in "git clone," for example, is an action.

 ### Option
 An action-modifying option that takes one or more parameters.

 ### Flag
 An action-modifying boolean flag.
 E.g., "--help" is a flag on the default action.

 ## Usage
 ```typescript